 We recommend that you assign numbers to all headings as this makes the text easier to read and to reference.
 Please number the headings with Arabic numerals: 1., 2., 3., etc., for main chapters and 1.1., 1.2., 1.3., etc., for subheadings.
 You may activate automatic numbering of headings in your word processing programme.

-Please make sure that the numbering of the individual chapters or articles is consistent, especially when you are dealing with a work with several contributors.
+Please make sure that the numbering of the individual chapters or contributions is consistent, especially when you are dealing with a work with several contributors.

-Headings do not need a full stop at the end.
+Headings end without a full stop.